o3de/o3de.org/content/docs/welcomeguide/tutor-ch09-sound-effects-and-background-audio.md

+---
+description: ' Learn how to add sound effects and background audio in Amazon Lumberyard. '
+slug: tutor-ch09-sound-effects-and-background-audio
+title: 'Tutorial Nine: Add sound effects and background audio'
+---
 # Tutorial Nine: Add sound effects and background audio<a name="tutor-ch09-sound-effects-and-background-audio"></a>

 In this tutorial, you will add a squawking chicken sound effect to the player jump action, and ambient farm noises that will loop in the background\.
 You will learn how to use **Wwise** to import sound from wav files, create sound events, and generate a soundbank with these events for use in Lumberyard\.
 Then you will use the **Audio Controls Editor** in Lumberyard to map controls to your sound events\.
 Finally, you will create audio triggers in **Lumberyard Editor** to play the sounds in response to game events\.